 - Is a hammock cover used to protect the hammock when not in use

 - Does the hammock get wet (e.g. next to a swimming pool)

 - How is it used?
 Just for relaxing in sleeping, or are there children jumping and swinging in it?

-A simple way to protect your hammock and enhance it's life is by bringing it in each day after use.
-Use an easy slip on/off hook such as a 's' hook or carbine so you don't have to tie it up and down each day.
+A simple way to protect your hammock and enhance its life is by bringing it in each day after use.
+Use an easy slip on/off hooks such as an 'S' hook or carbine so you don't have to tie it up and down each day.
 Or also a hammock protection cover that slides along your hammock when not in use is a great investment to prolong the life of your hammock.

 Mexican Hammocks Australia provides all customers with a detailed Hammock Instruction and Care Guide so that your hammock is providing you with the best in comfort and relaxation for many years to come.
-We also ensure our hammocks are throughly checked up completion and prior to being take into stock so you can be assured you are buying quality.
+We also ensure our hammocks are thoroughly checked up completion and prior to being taken into stock so you can be assured you are buying quality.

 You can access further information through our FAQs and by viewing our online hammock store.